 The California Critical Thinking Disposition Inventory (CCTDI) measures seven attributes that influence an individual’s capacity to learn and to effectively apply critical thinking skills:

-- the disposition toward anticipating possible consequences or being heedless of them,
+- the anticipation of possible consequences versus being heedless of them

-- the disposition toward proceeding in a systematic or unsystematic way,
+- the habit of approaching problems in a systematic versus unsystematic way

-- the disposition toward being confident in the powers of reasoning or mistrustful of thinking,
+- confidence in the power of reasoning versus being mistrustful of reflective thinking

-- the disposition toward being inquisitive or resistant to learning
+- the habit of being inquisitive about new information versus resistant to learning

 Data about relative strength and weakness in critical thinking is highly relevant for admissions, accreditation, student support and retention programs.